Wagner3UB/PacMan-1UP-Studio/README.md

 ————————————

 This was a project maded for a coming soon landing page, where the cliente requests a full imersion PacMan Game.

 The PacMan Canvas is a open source JS project and it was modified by me to fullfill the client necessities, as colors, translations, icons changes, contact form and others.

+a series of modifications were necessary to adapt the JS to the new page and code.

 ✔ This code uses:
 HTML | CSS | JS | PHP